 What Does Das Boot Mean In German?

 If you go to Germany, and try to order a “das boot” you might not like what you get in return.
 The word boot in German means boat.
 That will explain things if you get a boat full of beer when you order one.
 The actual German word for boot is stiefel, so the proper word for beer boot in German is bierstiefel.

 Beer Boot History

-Despite their kitschy appeal stateside, the bierstiefel (the proper, German word for “beer boot”) is an authentic piece of Bavarian beer culture with a somewhat murky origin story.
+Despite their place in American popular culture, the bierstiefel is an authentic piece of Bavarian beer culture with a somewhat murky origin story.
 Most sources credit a Prussian general for starting the glassware trend.
 According to legend, he promised his troops he would quaff a beer from his own leather boot in exchange for a win on the battlefield.
 When his men proved victorious, he commissioned a glass likeness of his boot to spare himself the displeasure and humiliation of drinking foot beer from the real deal.
 From there, it is believed the glass gained popularity, and in time, it was folded into Oktoberfest traditions.
 The beer boot eventually made its way to North America thanks to the returning World War II soldiers who observed the tradition while serving overseas.

 The Beer Boot Challenge

 Part of the fun of the beer boot is the challenge it poses.
 Its novel shape causes a large air bubble to form as the beer is consumed.
 When the bubble makes its way to the toe with the tilting of the glass, it has sort of a tidal wave effect, causing the remaining beer to surge toward the drinker’s open mouth at a faster-than-expected rate.
 If the drinker is unsuspecting, the typical result is spilled beer down the front of his or her shirt.
 Pretty humiliating.